-Trying to find a better way to move around in my wheelchair inspired me to start my Trum Handcycles project.
+Trying to find a better way to move around in my wheelchair inspired me to start my project: "Trum Handcycles".

 Just after I entered the university to study industrial design, I built my first model.
-I realized that the freedom and happiness I experienced when using my handcycle was something that I wanted to share with others who are disabled.
+I realized that the freedom and happiness I experienced when using my "bicycle" was something that I wanted to share with others who are disabled.
 This motivation led me to become an entrepreneur.